-At the end of 2011, there were 13,375 boats registered in Hawaii, but many of these watercraft were not covered by boat insurance.
+At the end of one season, there were 13,375 boats registered in Hawaii, but many of these watercraft were not covered by boat insurance.
 Although boating can be a fun and relaxing pastime for Hawaiians, it does involve a few hazards that can be quite expensive.
 An accident can end up costing you thousands of dollars if you are not covered by boat insurance.
 Whether you prefer spending quiet weekends on Lake Wilson in your fishing boat, cruising the Pacific Ocean on your yacht, or towing water-skiers behind your motorboat at Koko Marina, you may want to talk with an independent insurance agent and compare policy quotes in Hawaii before you venture back out on the water.

 HI Boating Accident Statistics

 - 17 boating accidents were reported in Hawaii.

 - These accidents resulted in 1 injury and 6 fatalities, as well as $1,857,400 in damages.

 - That is an average of about $109,260 per accident.

 - Hawaii’s boating accident fatality rate is 44.9 deaths per 100,000 registered boats, which is significantly higher than the national rate of 6.2.